SolaceSamples/solace-samples-spring/cloud-stream-manual-ack/README.md

 However, you can take charge of the message acknowledgement process and programmatically control the outcome.
 This would require disabling the auto-acknowledgment and implementing an acknowledgement callback in the Consumer.

+Note that Manual acknowledgments do not support application-internal error handling strategies (i.e., retry template, error channel forwarding, etc.).
+Also, throwing an exception in the message handler will always acknowledge the message in some way regardless if auto-acknowledgment is disabled.

+Care should be taken when asynchronously acknowledging messages.
+Suppose messages aren’t acknowledged promptly.
+In that case, the message consumption rate will likely stall due to the consumer queue’s configured "Maximum Delivered Unacknowledged Messages per Flow" parameter.

+There are three acknowledgment statuses, and the binder will perform the following action.

 | Status  | Action                  |
 |---------|-------------------------|